Jman420/menrva/fftw3/README.md

 The 'build_fftw3.ps1' script is a PowerShell script which will automatically generate the necessary Android Make files for ndk-build to compile FFTW3 for Android.

 ## Steps
-  - Download the latest build of FFTW3 from www.fftw.org
+  - Download the latest build of FFTW3 from www.fftw.org (do not download from the GitHub repo; those releases are missing necessary files)
   - Unzip the archive to the /fftw3/jni folder
   - Execute the 'build_fftw3.ps1' script
   - Resulting files are in /fftw3/obj/local/ directory